-Publishers and publishing service providers offer individualised membership programmes via the OBC.
+Publishers and publishing service providers offer individualised Supporter Programmes via the OBC.
 Each open access initiative is scrutinised before joining the OBC, will be transparent about their activities and finances, and will be re-scrutinised on an ongoing basis by the OBC team.

-The OBC issues payment requests to the supporting institution for the cost of the Supporter Programme, or Programmes, as well as a 5% fee that contributes to the OBC’s operating expenses.
+The OBC issues payment requests to the supporting institution for the cost of the Supporter Programme, as well as a 5% fee that contributes to the OBC’s operating expenses.

-Publishers and publishing service providers receive membership income from the OBC, 10%-12.5% of which goes back to the OBC for operating expenses and to a collective fund for the development of technical and other resources needed over time by the member initiatives of the OBC.
+Publishers and publishing service providers receive subscription income from the OBC, 10%-12.5% of which goes back to the OBC for operating expenses and to a collective fund for the development of technical and other resources needed over time by the member initiatives of the OBC.

 Supporters receive benefits offered by publishers and publishing service providers, including annual activity and finances reports, discounts for print books, usage metrics, governance roles, catalogue records, interoperable metadata, and access to back catalogue content.